-Subject Content Religious Education Christmas show a deeper knowledge of the stories of the birth of John the Baptist and the birth of Jesus explore the part of the angels in the stories above and know that they are heralds of important messages consider ways in which Christians today are heralds of the message of Christ know and be able to explain some of the Church's customs for celebrating the birth of Christ Jesus: Light of the World and Beloved Son know the stories of the Baptism, Presentation and Transfiguration of Jesus. understand that at these events Christ is revealed as the Light of the World and the Beloved Son of God. know that through Baptism, Christians become the Children of God. identify symbols from the Baptismal liturgy that express this belief.
-Lent: Living As Followers of Jesus Today know the Sacrament of Reconciliation is a celebration of this gift know that Christians are called to follow Christ by the way they live their lives understand that the Beatitudes of Jesus provide a guide for this RSE Created and Loved by God In these sessions we explore understanding differences, respecting our bodies, puberty and changing bodies (recommended for Year 4+), strategies to support emotional wellbeing including practicing thankfulness, and the development of pupils understanding of life before birth.
-English Reading can show awareness of the listener through the use of pauses, giving emphasis and keeping an appropriate pace so as to entertain and maintain interest can refer to the text to support predictions and opinions can show by their answers that they have read beyond the text can recognise complex sentences can understand how the meaning of sentences is shaped by punctuation, word order or connectives
+Subject Content Religious Education Christmas • show a deeper knowledge of the stories of the birth of John the Baptist and the birth of Jesus • explore the part of the angels in the stories above and know that they are heralds of important messages • consider ways in which Christians today are heralds of the message of Christ • know and be able to explain some of the Church's customs for celebrating the birth of Christ Jesus: Light of the World and Beloved Son • know the stories of the Baptism, Presentation and Transfiguration of Jesus. • understand that at these events Christ is revealed as the Light of the World and the Beloved Son of God. • know that through Baptism, Christians become the Children of God. • identify symbols from the Baptismal liturgy that express this belief.
+Lent: Living As Followers of Jesus Today • know some reasons associated with the Church's practice of prayer, fasting and almsgiving during the season of Lent • know some of Jesus' teaching about forgiveness and will understand that this is a gift God freely gives • know the Sacrament of Reconciliation is a celebration of this gift • know that Christians are called to follow Christ by the way they live their lives • understand that the Beatitudes of Jesus provide a guide for this Holy Week • have a good knowledge of the story of Holy Week and will be able to explain some reasons for the death of Jesus RSE Created and Loved by God In these sessions we explore understanding differences, respecting our bodies, puberty and changing bodies (recommended for Year 4+), strategies to support emotional wellbeing including practicing thankfulness, and the development of pupils understanding of life before birth.
+English can show awareness of the listener through the use of pauses, giving emphasis and keeping an appropriate pace so as to entertain and maintain interest can refer to the text to support predictions and opinions can show by their answers that they have read beyond the text can recognise complex sentences can understand how the meaning of sentences is shaped by punctuation, word order or connectives

+- can talk about the author's techniques for describing characters, settings and actions - considers different ways in which information can be presented, focusing on process, classification chronology and the implications for effective reading - identify similarities and differences in the range of available dictionaries, thesauruses, etc., and evaluate their usefulness - can compare the openings of a particular novel with the beginning of other novels read recently - can locate relevant information and fuse findings coherently

+Writing:

+Myths and legends

-• can talk about the author's techniques for describing characters, settings and actions • considers different ways in which information can be presented, focusing on process, classification chronology and the implications for effective reading • identify similarities and differences in the range of available dictionaries, thesauruses, etc., and evaluate their usefulness • can compare the openings of a particular novel with the beginning of other novels read recently • can locate relevant information and fuse findings coherently Writi ng: Myth s and legends • understand what a legend is • begin to understand, recognise and use the present perfect form • identify powerful adjectives and verbs in a written description Storie es about times past • discuss the old-fashioned language used in texts • recognise powerful verbs used in a story • identify other features used by an author for imagery • compare direct speech with indirect or reported speech List p oems and kennings • identifying features of list poems • discussing concrete and abstract ideas • discussing the use of hyphens in kenning (and list) poems Gram mar, Punctuation and Spelling • collect and classify examples of adverbials • investigate the effects of substituting adverbs in clauses or sentences • uses adverbs with greater discrimination in own writing • extend knowledge, understanding and use of expressive and figurative language in stories and poetry through; adjectival phrases, comparative and superlative adjectives, comparing adjectives on a scale of intensity, relate them to suffixes and adverbs • to use commas to mark grammatical boundaries within sentences link this to work on editing and revising their own writing
+- understand what a legend is - begin to understand, recognise and use the present perfect form - identify powerful adjectives and verbs in a written description

+Stories about times past

+- discuss the old-fashioned language used in texts - recognise powerful verbs used in a story - identify other features used by an author for imagery - compare direct speech with indirect or reported speech

+List poems and kennings

+- identifying features of list poems

+- discussing concrete and abstract ideas

+- discussing the use of hyphens in kenning (and list) poems

+Grammar, Punctuation and Spelling

+- collect and classify examples of adverbials - investigate the effects of substituting adverbs in clauses or sentences - uses adverbs with greater discrimination in own writing - extend knowledge, understanding and use of expressive and figurative language in stories and poetry through; adjectival phrases, comparative and superlative adjectives, comparing adjectives on a scale of intensity, relate them to suffixes and adverbs - to use commas to mark grammatical boundaries within sentences link this to work on editing and revising their own writing